tiberlab/tibercad/manual/Sphinx/Complete/Control.rst

     the last value of the sweep

  ``steps`` : integer
-    the number of steps the interval (start, stop) gets subdivided in
+    the number of steps the interval (start, stop) gets subdivided in.
+    For logarithmic sweeps, default number of steps is calculated assuming a factor of 10 between successive values.

  ``values`` :  double
   instead of ``start``, ``stop`` and ``steps``, provide the sweep values explicitly